 - Legs Up the Wall: One of Restorative Yoga’s classic poses, Legs Up the Wall can benefit from lots of prop variations.
 Traditionally, we use a bolster and yoga blanket, but straps and sandbags can come in handy too.
 Placing a bit of extra weight on your feet in this pose can help stabilize your sacroiliac area and relieve low-back stress.
 It’s a little tricky to position the sandbag yourself, but it can be done.
 Once you’ve positioned yourself in Legs Up the Wall (read this post on how to get into it), place your sandbag on your abdomen.
 Bend your knees and slide your feet down the wall.
 Place the sandbag onto the soles of your feet and straighten the legs back up the wall.
 Relax here for as long as it feels comfortable.

 Hugger Mugger Yoga Products has been making Yoga Sandbags since very early in our 30-year history.
 Our Yoga Sandbags are filled with 10 pounds of silica sand.
 We also offer unfilled sandbags that you can fill yourself.
-Each bag is made of high-quality solid or printed pack cloth with an inner coating that prevents dust and sand from escaping through the fabric.
+Each bag is made of high-quality pack cloth with an inner coating that prevents dust and sand from escaping through the fabric.
 A sturdy handle makes it convenient to position and carry, and a zipper allows you to customize the filling.